OnkarBhattacharya/PortfolioForge/README.md

   - **AI CV Parser:** A powerful Genkit flow in `src/ai/flows/cv-parser.ts` leverages the multi-modal capabilities of **Gemini 1.5 Pro** to analyze the text and visual layout of an uploaded CV (PDF or image).
   - **AI LinkedIn Parser:** A Genkit flow in `src/ai/flows/linkedin-parser.ts` takes raw text copied from a user's LinkedIn profile and intelligently structures it into the standard `CvData` format.
   - **GitHub Importer:** A Genkit flow in `src/ai/flows/github-importer.ts` fetches a user's public repositories via the GitHub API, automatically creating portfolio items for their top projects.
-  - **AI Web Importer:** An advanced flow in `src/ai/flows/web-importer.ts` can crawl any public URL (like a blog post or project page), use AI to generate a title, summary, and tags, and add it to the user's portfolio.
+  - **AI Web Importer:** An advanced flow in `src/ai/flows/web-importer.ts` can crawl any public URL (like a blog post or project page), use AI to generate a title, a summary, and tags, and add it to the user's portfolio.
   - **API Routes:** Each importer is powered by a dedicated Next.js API route (`/api/cv-parser`, `/api/linkedin-parser`, `/api/github-importer`, `/api/web-importer`) that orchestrates the flow and saves the data to Firestore.

 ### 3. AI Content Co-pilot